COMHIS/python-basics/4_independent_project/part4.md

 ## Done!

-We're ready to go to the next part now.
+We're ready to go to [the next part](../5_markov_chains/part5.md) now.

+### No need to go into the following!

 But if you want, you can create statistics for the bigrams to get a better overview of our material.

 Iterate through each key in the dictionary and count the words in the list stored at each key.
 Create a new dictionary to store your results at, and see how it looks.